alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 This operation MUST be atomic on a per Node basis.
 It MUST NOT be possible to renew multiple Nodes simultaneously.

 This operation attempts to renew an exclusive session and obtain an associated bearer token.
-The session MUST expire in 60 minutes unless it is renewed.
+The session MUST expire after the configured 'Session Lifetime' (60 minutes by default) unless it is renewed.
 A session MUST remain "alive" for AliveTime seconds after being acquired or used.

 This operation MUST fail with a status `401 Unauthorized` and MUST include a `WWW-Authenticate: Bearer` response header if the bearer token of an `Authorization` header is invalid or the session has expired.

-This operation MUST fail with a status `425 Too Early` if attempted before 1/3 of the session lifetime.
+This operation MUST fail with a status `425 Too Early` if attempted before 1/3 of the 'Session Lifetime' has elapsed since the most recent successful `Acquire` or `Renew` of the session.

+The `425 Too Early` status is used here to indicate that a `Renew` was attempted too early within the 'Session Lifetime'.
+This use is unrelated to the TLS early data replay semantics of [RFC 8470][RFC-8470], which is otherwise not normative for this specification.

+A `425 Too Early` response MUST include a `Retry-After` response header as defined in [RFC 9110][RFC-9110].
+The `delay-seconds` form MUST be used and the `HTTP-date` form MUST NOT be used, so that the delay is unaffected by any clock difference between the client and the Node.
+The delay MUST be the number of seconds remaining until half of the 'Session Lifetime' has elapsed, measured from the most recent successful `Acquire` or `Renew` of the session.
+The delay therefore indicates the point at which the session SHOULD be renewed and not the earliest point at which a `Renew` would be permitted.
+Because `425 Too Early` is returned only before 1/3 of the 'Session Lifetime' has elapsed, the delay is always greater than 1/6 and at most 1/2 of the 'Session Lifetime'.

+A client receiving `425 Too Early` MUST consider its bearer token to be still valid.
+It SHOULD NOT discard the token, SHOULD NOT attempt to `Acquire` the Node, and SHOULD NOT attempt `Renew` again before the delay indicated by `Retry-After` has elapsed.
+While deferring, the client MUST continue to keep its session alive by calling the `KeepAlive` endpoint or by using its bearer token to access an NMOS RestAPI: a `425 Too Early` defers renewal only and does not extend the AliveTime of the session.

+A client MAY derive the 'Session Lifetime' configured on a Node from a `425 Too Early` response, as twice the sum of the `Retry-After` delay and the time elapsed since its most recent successful `Acquire` or `Renew`.

 A successful operation MUST return a status `200 Ok` and a new bearer token to be used subsequently.